Wang Lijun: Police career in Liaoning

 In August 1984, he joined the traffic police division of the department of public security in the city of Tieling, in Liaoning province.
 It was said that Wang was seen as unfit to serve since he did not have any schooling in policing, but was recommended to join the force on the advice of an official he had worked for at the coal mine construction project.
 After joining the force, Wang was soon promoted to lead a team of twenty security personnel.
 He eventually became the deputy head, then head, of a local police station.
 His work in reducing crime earned him national-level accolades.
-He went back to school in 1991 to complete professional training at the Chinese People's Public Security University, a policing school.
+He went back to school in 1991 to complete professional training at the People's Public Security University of China, a policing school.

 In June 1994, Wang was appointed deputy police commissioner in Tieling, and was noted for his campaigns to crack down on corruption and criminal gangs.
 It was said that Wang had sustained serious injuries as a result of explosives placed near his office, and was in a coma for some twenty days.
 Over the span of two years, Wang cracked down hard on gangs, arresting gang boss and former provincial boxing champion Yang Fu along with nearly a dozen other gang leaders.
 In August 2000, he was promoted to become police chief of Tieling.

 During his tenure in Tieling, Wang was allegedly involved in a local corruption scandal.
 Details surrounding the case are unclear, though there is speculation that Wang may have been implicated in corruption.
 Wang's successor as director of the Tieling public security department, Gu Fengjie, has reportedly been detained pending investigation on corruption charges.

 Wang continued his gang-busting streak in Tieling, and was commissioned by the authorities to take his zero-tolerance attitudes to Panjin.
 Wang conducted massive raids on criminal organizations.
 A five-million-yuan bounty was placed on his head by various local criminal gangs.
 Wang gained further recognition for his work, and was awarded a national medal by the national police chief Jia Chunwang.
 In 2003 Wang was transferred to the city of Jinzhou to serve as police chief.